Ani511/Wellbeing-AI/README.md

 ### 🧠 Highlights & Conclusion
 ✅ Human-centered risk scoring from publicly available data ✅ Modular notebook structure and clear code flow
-✅ Strong emphasis on interpretability and health empathy ✅ Scalable for use in mobile health apps or public policy systems
+✅ Strong emphasis on interpretability, calibration, and responsible use of SDOH-based predictions ✅ Scalable for use in mobile health apps or public policy systems

-This project demonstrates how responsible ML can support both individual well-being and large-scale health strategy.
+This project demonstrates a calibrated, interpretable SDOH-based health risk scoring framework that prioritizes ranking efficiency and probabilistic reliability over raw accuracy, suitable for population-level preventive health analysis.